 Every time, I passed a hotel employee from the housekeeping to the valet to the managers, even the maintenance man painting a guestroom, each one made an effort to smile and greet me.
 Aside from the glitch at check-in, the entire operation was like a well-oiled machine.
 My only regret?
 That time constraints and rain prevented me from spending time at the pool!

-The Omni Parker House provided my accommodations, but the review is strictly my opinion.
+The Orlando Hilton provided my accommodations, but the review is strictly my opinion.
 Photos courtesy of Diana Rowe & Hilton Orlando.